Three Things You Need to Understand About Art Collectables

 Unlike other markets, and especially those of comparable size, the fine art market is composed mostly of private transactions.
 Limited edition art prints and other art collecting are not publicly traded commodities, and there is little or no centralized recording of the relative prices of a contemporary artist’s pieces command.

 Of course, much art is publicly auctioned, and these transactions can be recorded and analysed.
-Famous auction houses such as Christie’s and Sotheby’s make headlines several times each year with multi-million-pound sales, and lesser known auction houses specializing in fine art and limited edition art prints move a huge volume of art every year.
+Famous auction houses such as Christie’s and Sotheby’s make headlines several times each year with multi-million-pound sales, and lesser known auction houses specialising in fine art and limited edition art prints move a huge volume of art every year.

 However, most of the sales in the fine art market are private, and not publicly tracked.